 Q: Can I apply to more than 2 internships if I’m applying to domestic and international internships?

-A: You can apply for up to two internships that are sponsored by the IOP Director's Internship program, no matter if they are domestic or international, co-sponsored or not.
-However, if you apply for two internships that are co-sponsored by the IOP and GHI, you would still be eligible to apply for an additional (not co-sponsored) internship with GHI, as students are allowed to apply for up to three internships with that organization.
+A: No. You can apply for up to two internships that are sponsored by the IOP Director's Internship program, regardless of whether they are domestic or international, co-sponsored or not.
+However, if you apply for two internships that are co-sponsored by the IOP and another organization (e.g. HGHI, CPIC), you are still eligible to apply for any additional (not co-sponsored) internships with that organization until you have reached that organization's application limit.
+For example students who apply to two Director's Internships co-sponsored with GHI are allowed to apply for one additional GHI internship (not co-sponsored with the IOP), as students are allowed to apply for up to three internships with GHI.